Accelerated, Combined and Bridge Degree Programs

 - Minimum 3.0 Cumulative GPA

-- Program Requirements: Both BS/BA & MS are conferred Drexel University degree
+- Program Requirements: The undergraduate, graduate and professional degrees are conferred Drexel University degrees.

 FINANCIAL AID COMPLIANCE